meilisearch/documentation/guides/main_concepts/indexes.md

 ## Field properties

 By default, every document field is searchable and returned on search queries.
-Each field is also stored and this behavior cannot be changed.

-Fields can have either or both or none of the following properties:
+Fields can have either or both or none of the following properties that can be modified in the [settings](/references/settings.md):

 - **Searchable**: The content of searchable fields is used by MeiliSearch to assess the relevancy of a document.
 - **Displayed**: Documents returned upon search contain only displayed fields.

-Field properties can be modified in the [settings](/references/settings.md).
+By default, each field is stored and this behavior cannot be changed.

 [Learn more about field properties](/guides/advanced_guides/field_properties.md)